DaveMielke/NBP/b2g/ui/doc/navigation.rst

 .. |describe vertical cursor motion within text| replace::
-  Vertical cursor motion within text may cause it to also move unexpectedly left or right in braille, especially when a proportional font has been used, because the characters may not all have the same width.
+  Vertical cursor motion within text may cause it to also move unexpectedly left or right in braille, especially when a proportional font has been used, because the characters on the screen may not all have the same width.

 The Enter Key
 ~~~~~~~~~~~~~